A Possible Solution to the Difficulty in the Interpretation of Deuteron Compositeness: Model and Formalism

 with an integrated potential defined as

-The integrated potential $v^{\text{int}}(E)$ contains the effect of the elementary state acting on scattering states is expressed in addition to the interaction $v(E)$ between the scattering states.\footnote{In Ref.\cite{Sekihara2015}, $v^{\text{int}}(E)$ is called effective potential, while we call it integrated potential to distinguish it from the effective potential originated from an effective theory.}
+The integrated potential $v^{\text{int}}(E)$ contains the effect of the elementary state acting on scattering states, in addition of the interaction $v(E)$ inside the scattering states.\footnote{In Ref.\cite{Sekihara2015}, $v^{\text{int}}(E)$ is called effective potential, while we call it integrated potential to distinguish it from the effective potential originated from an effective theory.}

 Formally, the solution of Eq.\eqref{sch_eq} can be written as

 with